COVID-19 in Congenital Heart Disease: Ten Points to Remember

 - Belhadjer Z, Meot M, Bajolle F, et al. Acute heart failure in multisystem inflammatory syndrome in children (MIS-C) in the context of global SARS-CoV-2 pandemic.
 Circulation 2020.
 Epub ahead of print.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Congenital Heart Disease, Novel Agents, Statins, Chronic Angina
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Congenital Heart Disease, Novel Agents, Statins, Chronic Angina

 Keywords: Heart Defects, Congenital, COVID-19, Angiotensin I, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Coronary Artery Disease, Myocytes, Cardiac, Hydroxychloroquine, Mucocutaneous Lymph Node Syndrome, Coronavirus, Coronavirus Infections, severe acute respiratory syndrome coronavirus 2, Coronary Aneurysm, Aspirin, Diuretics, Respiratory Syncytial Viruses, Anticoagulants